OSGConnect/connectbook/start/resources/jupyter.md

 To launch a JupyterLab instance, go to [https://notebook.ospool.osg-htc.org](https://notebook.ospool.osg-htc.org) using an internet browser.

-You will be prompted to "Sign in" using your institution CILogin credentials.
+You will be prompted to "Sign in" using your institution credentials.

 Once logged in, you will be automatically redirected to the "Server Options" page.
 Several server options are listed, supporting a variety of programming environment and scientific workflows.
 To request a specific server configuration, [contact a Research Computing Facilitator](support@osgconnect.net).